systembugtj/ember-cli-panzoom/README.md

 # ember-cli-panzoom

-This is ember cli addon for jquey.panzoom usage as ember component.
+This is ember cli addon for jquery.panzoom usage as ember component.

+0.2.0
+Use jquery-panzoom npm package and support FastBoot.

+0.1.16
+Use jquery-panzoom bower package.

 ## Installation